 • YODA does not use a desktop client to sync data to a local folder on your computer.

 • There are several ways to access data in YODA, but the most stable (and therefore recommended) option is to use Cyberduck.
 The use of Cyberduck is discussed further below in the data protection section.
-Because of this limitation, YODA may not be the most appropriate option if your data are being frequently manipulated and modified.
+Because of this limitation, YODA may not be the most appropriate option if your data are being frequently manipulated and modified, or if your data volumes are very large.

 Further information on alternatives to YODA is found in the FGB Storage Guide.